Alonso-del-Arte/algebraic-integer-calculator/Basics.md

 In the kinds of rings I'm looking at in this project, a principal ideal domain is also a unique factorization domain.
 Secondary ideals are much more useful in rings which are not unique factorization domains.
+That's because ideals always have unique factorization, even if the numbers they consist of don't have unique factorization.

 ## Rings of higher degree